RoboJackets/mjackets-api/docs/development_process/dev_env_and_tools.rst

 +++++++++++++++++

-Changes that introduce new features or functionality or change the way the overall system works need to be reviewed by the STM32 Development group.
+Changes that introduce new features or functionality or change the way the overall system works need to be reviewed by the mJackets API development group.

 A Pull-Request should have an Assignee
 =======================================